By-laws of the Association for the Sciences of Limnology and Oceanography

 9.01 General.
 The officers of the Corporation shall consist of a President, President-Elect, Past-President, Secretary, and Treasurer.
 Other Board members are Members-at-Large and Student Board Members.

 9.02 Nomination of candidates.
-The Nominating Committee shall select two (2) or more individuals more than the number required to fill vacancies for the offices: Members-at-Large, Student Board Members, and President-Elect.
+The Nominating Committee shall select two (2) or more individuals more than the number required to fill vacancies for the offices: Members-at-Large and Student Board Members.
+For the office of President-Elect, the Nominating Committee must nominate at least two candidates but should strive to nominate three candidates.
 For Secretary, and Treasurer, incumbents may run unopposed, while vacancies may be filled by voting on a slate of two candidates for each office.
 The slate of nominees shall be forwarded to the Board and then to the membership via appropriate channels.

 9.03 Elections for Officers and Board members.
 The officers and other Board members shall be elected by the voting members of the Corporation.
 The terms of office of the President, President-Elect and Past President shall be two years.
 Terms of office of the Secretary and Treasurer shall be three (3) years.
 Any Board member may be removed for good cause, by a two-thirds vote of the Board at any time.